15%

 SCAN cursor [MATCH pattern] [COUNT count]

-• COUNT count: (optional) A hint to Redis about how many elements to return in each iteration.
+• COUNT count *(optional)* β€” A hint to Redis suggesting how many elements to return per iteration.
+This is not a hard limit; Redis may return more or fewer.
+The default is 10.

 Installing Redis on Linux